ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: ExploraCoder Framework

 \subsection{Planning for API invocation}

-Real-world programming problems often involve multiple composite operations \citep{yu2024codereval}, necessitating a plan for \textbf{where} and \textbf{how} APIs can contribute to problem-solving.
-Specifically, we need to outline several simple API invocation subtasks, upon which ExploraCoder will sequentially explore the correct API calls.
-Ideally, we aim to set the planning granularity to simple subtasks where each requires only 1–2 API invocations to be completed.
-Excessive granularity can make subtasks overly challenging, while incorrect segmentation—such as planning subtasks that cannot be addressed by any of the library APIs—can lead the model to generate numerous hallucinations along the line \citep{liu2024apihallu,tian2024codehalu}.

-However, the granularity and functional boundaries of library APIs are domain-specific, often falling out of distribution (OOD) of LLMs when the library is absent from the model’s training data.
-This misalignment poses a challenge in coordinating task planning with the typical usage patterns of these APIs.
+Real-world programming problems often involve composite operations \citep{yu2024codereval}, necessitating a plan for where and how APIs can contribute to problem-solving.
+Specifically, we need to outline several API-related subtasks, upon which ExploraCoder will sequentially explore the correct API calls.
+Ideally, we aim to set the planning granularity to simple subtasks where each requires only 1–2 unseen API invocations.
+However, the functional granularity of APIs is domain-specific, often falling out of distribution (OOD) of LLMs when the library is absent from their training data, posing a challenge in aligning task planning with typical API usage patterns.

-To address this, we leverage the in-context learning capabilities of LLMs \citep{bareiss2022context,an2023context} by providing a condensed library overview and a small number of planner examples.
-This enables the LLMs to learn high-level usage patterns of the library.
-In this work, we prompt GPT-3.5-turbo-0125 to automatically summarize a piece of text $s$ from the library overview and extract few-shot planners $\mathcal{D} = \{ \langle \psi_j, \{ t_u \}_{u=1}^{w_j} \rangle\}^{n_\mathcal{D}}_{j=1}$ from the provided code examples, where $\psi_j$ is the requirement description of the $j$-th code example, and $t_u$ is the explanation of $u$-th API invocation.
+To address this, we leverage the in-context learning capabilities of LLMs \citep{an2023context} by providing a condensed library overview and a small number of planner examples.
+This enables the LLMs to learn high-level usage patterns of the library without needing to know all its APIs.
+In this work, we prompt GPT-3.5-turbo-0125 to automatically summarize a piece of text $s$ from the library overview and extract few-shot planners $\mathcal{D} = \{ \langle \psi_j, \{ t_u \}_{u=1}^{w_j} \rangle\}^{n_\mathcal{D}}_{j=1}$ from the provided code examples, where $\psi_j$ is the requirement of the $j$-th code example, and $t_u$ is the explanation of $u$-th API invocation.
 Note that we do not leak any detailed API usage or benchmark-related knowledge to models (detailed in Appendix \ref{app: implementation_details}).
-Now, we can plan $n$ API invocation subtasks for a given problem $\psi$:
+Now, we can plan $n$ API-related subtasks for a given problem $\psi$: